 Yankee stats: 111 G, 108 GS, 787.0 IP, 50-43, 431 K, 3.40 ERA, 3.58 FIP, 93 ERA-, 98 FIP-, 11.2 rWAR, 10.3 fWAR

-Medich is one of those numerous names that has been somewhat forgotten in Yankees history; the fact that his years with the team came just before the team's three consecutive AL pennants from '76-'78 doesn't help.
+Medich is one of those names that have been somewhat forgotten in Yankees history; the fact that his years with the team came just before the team's three consecutive AL pennants from '76-'78 doesn't help.
 George Medich was nicknamed "Doc" since he continued his studies as a med student at Pitt, though ironically not much ever came of his degree since his medical license was suspended for possessing prescriptions drugs written to non-existent patients.
 Medich had an inauspicious MLB debut, giving up two singles, two walks, and two runs to the Orioles; Ralph Houk removed him before he even got an out.
 His ERA in '72 was infinite.

 Medich rebounded to finish third in AL Rookie of the Year voting in '73 with a 2.95 ERA and 3.7 fWAR in 32 starts (235 innings), and he won 19 games in his second full season.
 After one more fine season in '75, he was shipped out of town, back home with the Pittsburgh Pirates.
 In return, the Yankees received Ken Brett of George Brett fame, Dock Ellis of LSD no-no fame, and some schmuck second baseman.
 Medich pitched seven more years with six different teams before his career ended in '82.
 His Yankee career was short, but we certainly cannot fault the Yanks for trading him considering the 18-year Yankee received from the Pirates.